Kccendana/cineFlix/README.md

 ## Description

-CineFlix is a web application that helps movie lovers be updated with the best rated movies,  create movie lists and track the movies they have watched.
-CineFlix offers a streamlined and interactive experience where users can explore movies, create watchlists, and read user-generated reviews.
+CineFlix is a web application that helps movie lovers be updated with the best rated movies,  add movie to list and watch trailer.
+CineFlix offers a streamlined and interactive experience where users can search and explore movies and add movielists.
 ## Prerequisites

 - You must have Node installed. visit https://byui-cit.github.io/advcss/lesson01/l01-software.html and skip to the Node section for instructions